-Ancient Maya hieroglyphic texts that are known to us mostly come from public monuments that recounted the deeds of kings.
+Ancient Maya hieroglyphic texts that are known to us mostly come from public monuments, which recount the deeds of kings.
 This means that almost all the verbs are written in the third person (he/she).
 In the inscriptions, the verbs will be usually found immediately after dates.

-The third person is marked by the prefix u- before verbs starting with a consonant and y- before verbs starting with a vowel as we’ve seen in the “Pronouns” section.
+The third person is marked by the prefix u- before verbs starting with a consonant and y- before verbs starting with a vowel as we have seen in the “Pronouns” section.

-Intransitive verbs are the most common in the inscriptions.
+Intransitive verbs are the most common in inscriptions.

 The sign -AJ is often seen following a verb.
 Its function is to turn transitive roots into intransitive verbs, for example chuhk-aj (“he is captured”):